Devashish514/url-shortner/README.md

 # Points Required to Implement

 1. Each shortened URL will remain stored for 30 days.
-2. If the stored URL is used/accessed withing 30 days , its storing time will increase by 1 day on every request.
+2. If the stored URL is used/accessed within 30 days , its storing time will increase by 1 day on every request.
 3. URLs can be added more than once,but the shortened strings/Url's need to be unique.
 4. Need to implement Authentication and protect the routes.